-Find out more about Powervault's mission and the people behind the UK's first electricity storage product for the home.
+Find out more about Powervault's mission and the people behind the products.

 Joe has spent 10 years working in the smart grid sector and is passionate about working in start-ups to bring new, smart grid technologies to market.
 He spent the first half of his career working in the fast growing Internet sector as Director of Hosting Operations at Pipex Plc.
 There he led a seventy-strong team at five UK locations, and was responsible for IT hardware, software and power infrastructure supporting 4,000 businesses and 250,000 consumers.
 In 2007, Joe moved to Open Energi/RLtec when it was a start-up.
 He helped bring their smart grid dynamic demand product from concept to commercial reality, creating a new market in which Open Energi arrived first.
 Joe managed Open Energi’s relationship with National Grid over a period of seven years and agreed the first ever Dynamic Demand contract for demand side Firm Frequency Response, securing contracts with National Grid and Sainsbury’s.
 Joe joined Powervault in 2014 as Managing Director.
 He obtained a BA (Hons) from the University of Oxford in Experimental Psychology and an MBA from INSEAD.